robindouglasjohnson/gruescript/docs/gruescript.md

 guitar or the piano, whichever is being played.

-If Gruescript finds multiple verb blocks that match the player's command, it will run through them all (general first, then specific) until one succeeds, then stop.
+If Gruescript finds multiple verb blocks that match the player's command, it will run through them all (specific first, then general) until one succeeds, then stop.

 This means we can do something like this: